Robust leave-one-out cross-validation for high-dimensional Bayesian models: Analysis of the proposed estimator

 \section{Analysis of the proposed estimator}

 In this section we provide a theoretical analysis of the proposed estimators $\{\hat{\mu}_i^{(mix)}\}_{i=1}^n$ with particular focus on comparing them with the classical ones $\{\hat{\mu}_i^{(post)}\}_{i=1}^n$.
-The efficiency of the different estimators, both classical and novel ones, is measured in terms of their relative asymptotic variances, defined as
+We measure the efficiency of estimators by their relative asymptotic variances, defined as

 where $\mu_i=p(y_i|y_{-i})$ as before.
 By the delta method we also have meaning that the above terms can also be interpreted as the asymptotic variances of the plug-in estimators on the log-scale, $\log (\hat{\mu}_i^{(post)})$ and $\log (\hat{\mu}_i^{(mix)})$.
 Thus $\{AV^{(post)}_i\}_{i=1}^n$ and $\{AV^{(mix)}_i\}_{i=1}^n$ are a natural measure of performance when the quantities of interest are $\{\log(p(y_i|y_{-i}))\}_{i=1}^n$ or $\psi$ in \eqref{eq:lppdloo}.